llyu0966/myprojectsample1/README.md

-#MyApp
+#MySampleProject
-This is my sample project1.
+This is my sample project for practicing using git and github.